-Effect of the Different Bio-Fertilizerson and growth and Organic Manures yield of cauliflower (Brassica oleracea L. var. botrytis.)
+Effect of Different Biofertilizers and Organic Manure on Growth and Yield of Cauliflower (Brassica oleracea L. var. botrytis.)
 Cv.
 Pusa Deepali

 ABSTRACT

-The experiment was carried out at Agriculture Research Farm of Rama University, Mandhana, Kanpur, India, during 2024-2025 with the goal ofthe effect of organic fertilizers alone, effect of integrated nutrient management on growth and yield of cauliflower.
-The experiment was laid out in RBD considering nine treatments with three replications.Results obtained from the present investigation, it is conducted that the highest growth and yield parameters viz., plant height 17.25, Number of leaves 15.84, Leaf length 18.72, Leaf width 15.64, days to first curd emergence 64.22, leaf area index 1.88, curd diameter 10.88, root length 16.88, stalk length 10.74, fresh weight of curd 1.32, dry weight of curd 0.316, yield per plot 28.28, curd yield/ha 276, benefit cost ratio (1.86) was observed with the treatment T5 Farm Yard Manures @25t/ha + Bio fertilizer (Azotobacter) @ 5kg/ha.The lowest values of these parameters were recorded under control.
+The experiment was carried out at Agriculture Research Farm of Rama University, Mandhana, Kanpur, India, during 2024-2025 with the goal to assess the effect of bio-fertilizers and organic manure on the growth and yield of cauliflower.
+The experiment was laid out in a Randomized Complete Block Design (RCBD) with nine treatments and each replicated three times.
+The results showed that, the highest growth and yield parameters viz., plant height 17.25, Number of leaves 15.84, Leaf length 18.72, Leaf width 15.64, days to first curd emergence 64.22, leaf area index 1.88, curd diameter 10.88, root length 16.88, stalk length 10.74, fresh weight of curd 1.32, dry weight of curd 0.316, yield per plot 28.28, curd yield/ha 276, benefit cost ratio (1.86) was observed with the treatment T5 Farm Yard Manures @25t/ha + Bio fertilizer (Azotobacter) @ 5kg/ha.The lowest values of these parameters were recorded under control.

-Key Words: Cauliflower, organic manure, biofertilizer, yield, economic
+Keywords: Cauliflower, organic manure, biofertilizer, yield, economic

 INTRODUCTION